segmentio/ui-box/README.md

 ##### CSS properties

-All of these CSS properties are support.
+All of these CSS properties are supported.
 You can pass either a string or a number (which gets converted to a `px` value).
 The shorthand properties with repeated values only accept a single value, e.g. `margin="10px"` works but `margin="10px 20px"` does not.
 You can use the x/y props (e.g. `marginX`/`marginY`) to achieve the same thing.

 * `alignContent`
 * `alignItems`